-- both ascending and descending - by memory - in eighth notes at the minimum tempo of 120 bpm to the quarter note.
-Play a different scale degree note on each eighth note (e.g. do not play two eighth notes per pitch - see image above for correct rhythm).
+- both ascending and descending - by memory

+- in eighth notes at the minimum tempo of 120 bpm to the quarter note.
+Play a different scale degree note on each eighth note (e.g. do not play two eighth notes per pitch see image above for correct rhythm).
 Faster tempos are permissible, but only if ALL scales are played at the faster tempo. - in 2 octaves except for the following: double bass may drop the octave in the D and Eb scales.

-e.
+f.
 Personal Solo Video (3-5 minutes)

-- All applicants will select and play a solo of their choice. - Announce your name and your piece before you play it by stating both the composer and title.
+- All applicants will select and play a solo of their choice. - All applicants must upload a legible pdf copy of the solo that they are playing. - Announce your name and your piece before you play it by stating both the composer and title.